DiaaAli707/3D-Audio-Visualizer/README.md

 # 3D-Audio-Visualizer
-* Measures the amplitude of different sounds within a soundtrack
+* Application visualizes the amplitude of different sounds within a soundtrack in 3D

 * Utilizes a 3D sphere and rectangles to create the visualizer: